Deucalion Docs

 The specialist detail is hard to find laterConfirm it was saved in the dedicated fire damper or PDS workflow instead of only in free-text notes.

 The final report does not explain a specialist failure clearlyAdd the missing structured detail or evidence before sign-off.
+Fire Damper Reporting lists completed certificates; it is not an editing screen.

 You are unsure whether to use general notes or a defectUse defects for actionable issues and visit notes for whole-visit narrative.